whatifif/handgesture/README.md

  - Model selections, especially on building a Neural Nework architecture.
 That is, if the Neural Network is too "deep", it takes long time to converge, and also is not suitable in real-time cameras.
 While single-layer NN does not performing good enough

  - 200x200 pixel image data in jpg format gets out of memory problem when Nvidia GTX 960 ( 2GB Graphic memory) is used for traininga a Deep Learning Model.
 So 64x64 version of data are prepared and used to train a ML.

+ - There are intermediate gestures between any two gestures while capturing at real time.
+If ML continuously predicts these gestures and is forced to predict these intermediate images, ML will make much mistakes.
+We had to capture only 1 out of 10 frames and only if the 3 consecutive predictions are same, we took the gesture as a final gesture.
+So the delay shown on demo is not the actual delay due to ML processing.

 ## Why MxNet is chosen as a Deep Learning Model of this project?
 - Super fast